|

 or the local guardian spirits.

-Recently arrived habitants shall always ask for the protection and blessing of local guardian spirits.
+the protection and blessing of local guardian spirits.

 A small figurine is representing the previous "Grandfather and Grandmother",